ciscoheat/simplest-sitegen/README.md

 ## Cache busting included

-All links and scripts relative to the site, for example `/script.js` or `../css/style.css` (but not `https://example.com/script.js`), will be automatically cache-busted based on its content, so you don't have to worry about serving old scripts and styles.
+All links, scripts and images relative to the site, for example `/script.js` or `../css/style.css` (but not `https://example.com/script.js`), will be automatically cache-busted, so you don't have to worry about serving old content.
+You will also get a warning if a file doesn't exist.

 ## Sass compilation included as well